learn-co-curriculum/java-mod-2-collections-list/README.md

 ## ArrayList in Action

-To use a `List` in Java, I must choose a specific implementation - in this case, I will choose ArrayList.
+To use a `List` in Java, we must choose a specific implementation - in this case, we will choose an ArrayList.
 An **ArrayList** is a class that implements the `List` interface and supports the addition and removal of elements, unlike an array.
 To make use of the `List` data structure, we need to import it.
 The `List` interface and the `ArrayList` class both live in the `java.util` package:

 ```java
 import java.util.List;